 Sketch, Flinto, Photoshop, Illustrator, InDesign, After Effects and InVision

-However, the current amount of paperwork they are expected to complete can result in nurses being unable to effectively prioritize and focus their energies on documents of real value and, most importantly, it reduces the time they have to care for the patient.
+However, the current amount of paperwork they are expected to complete can result in nurses being unable to effectively prioritize and focus their energies on documents of real value and, most importantly, it reduces the time they have for patient care.

 Data collection and audits